Diplomatic supports for Irish people abroad

 Embassies and consulates can be of assistance if:

-There is a limit to the services the embassy or consulate can provide.
+There is a limit to what the embassy or consulate can do.
 For example, if you have been ill or in an accident, they can: